Sep 20, 2023

 “You can’t be a talking head,” says Rod Jones, Managing Director of WBLC.
 “It’s not just filming a classroom instructor.
 It has to have animation, be interactive and more to make the learning experience engaging.
 At the core, the e-learning has to be focused on the knowledge and skills that they are required to learn in order to perform the job well and successfully.”

-Reema Duggal adds, “With blended learning, the idea is that it’s not just one thing, but it’s multiple techniques that come together to create a high effective learning program.
+Reema Duggal adds, “With blended learning, the idea is that it’s not just one thing, but it’s multiple techniques that come together to create a highly effective learning program.
 Our material is highly visual: it’s images, video, 2D and 3D animation, CGI avatars and many other elements.
-We’re doing all we can to help people to learn the material and create a solid understanding of each topic.”
+We’re doing all we can to help people learn the material and create a solid understanding of each topic.”

 Jones says the key to success is to first clearly define the desired learning outcomes.
 Then, build robust e-learning programs that pass along the knowledge and skills that are required for a successful performance on the job.
 It has to be a managed and guided process for people to work through.